Kessie urges AC Milan to give 'everything' in Serie A return | Goal.com

 Franck Kessie has called on the AC Milan squad to give "everything" they have as they return to Serie A action against Lecce on Monday evening.

-The reduction in cases and deaths has given the green light for football to resume behind closed doors which Kessie has been anticipating.
+The reduction in cases and deaths has resulted in the green light for football to resume behind closed doors, which Kessie has been anticipating.

 "There is a great desire to start again because we had a bad time.
 It was not easy for us to stay indoors and therefore we now all want to go back to playing," the Ivorian midfielder told Milan TV.